TEAM

 Adanya Johnson, B.S.

-Adanya received B.S. in Neuroscience from the University of North Carolina at Chapel Hill in 2022.
+Adanya received her B.S. in Neuroscience from the University of North Carolina at Chapel Hill in 2022.
 Before joining the CCS Lab, Adanya worked as a clinical research coordinator in Dr. Annie Haynos’ lab, where she studied computational and affective mechanisms in eating disorders.
 Adanya is broadly interested in studying emotions, internal experiences (e.g., ED symptoms, thoughts), and decision-making across time and context using computational and quantitative methods.

 CV | Google Scholar | Twitter